Menu

 Safe wording

 GitHub sync gives agents source-grounded repository context today.
-The reviewed-memory workflow promotes only selected GitHub evidence into Memory V2, with policy checks, human review where needed, and source links preserved for later verification.
+The reviewed-memory workflow promotes only selected GitHub evidence into reviewed memory, with policy checks, human review where needed, and source links preserved for later verification.

 MCP Tools